Adeolujoseph/CNN-with-Fashion-MNIST-Dataset/README.md

 Validation loss rises after 7th epoch indicating its better to have stopped earlier though accuracy is still 91.04% at 10th epoch which is not really  bad

 ## Further Evaluation
-Further Evaluation was done using K-fold algorithm to observe model performance on entire dataset for the sake of generalization.
-Avarage Accuracy across of folds lies at over 90% which is close to training the entire dataset at once.
+Further Evaluation was done using K-fold algorithm of k=7 to observe model performance on entire dataset for the sake of generalization.
+Avarage Accuracy across of folds lies at over 91.64%